jmart210/hello-world/README.md

 Hello, my name is Jacob.
 I've worked with primates in the past as an animal caretaker and did not have one dull moment while working with them.
 Those were the goodl ol' days!

-But working has a histology technician is much better.
+But working as a histology technician is much better.